-The Top AP Software Versions pie chart and graph of the Inventory - APs Report display the most-used software versions in your network, and show how many APs are using each version
+The Top AP Software Versions tile are represented as a chart and table.
+The donut chart and graph displays the most-used software versions in your network, and show how many APs are using each version.

-Use the drop-down menu to specify the time granularity.
-If you hover over the line graph or the pie chart, a pop-up appears containing the details on the selected data points.
-Click any of the colored squares to toggle display of the AP in the line graph.
+In the chart, use the menu to specify the time period.
+If you pause the pointer over the donut chart and the line graph, an information box is displayed containing the details on the selected data points.
+Click any of the colored squares to display the selected AP details in the line graph.

-FIGURE 64 Inventory - APs Report: Top AP Software Versions
+FIGURE 65 Inventory - APs Report: Top AP Software Versions (Graph and Chart)